 Give it a try: for 24 hours, abandon all screen time except for those necessary for work.
 Go for it!

-7. Strengthen Your Relationship
+7. Strengthen Your Relationships

 If you are in a romantic relationship and have been living with porn addiction, odds are your relationship has suffered.
 Now is the time to work on repairing it.
 Remember that your significant other may not understand what you are going through and may not always be supportive of your recovery.
+That's okay.
+Allow them the respect and space to experience and cope with their own emotions.

 8. Address Other Issues

-You may have heard before that although addiction is a disease, it can also be a symptom of other issues.
+You may have heard before that although addiction is a disease, it can also be a symptom of other underlying issues.
 Most people do not pick up a destructive behavior or a substance if they are otherwise doing well.

 Some people who suffer from depression or anxiety use pornography as a self-soothing method.
 If you are struggling, get some help.